akosarch/animated-gesture/animated_gesture.framerfx/README.md

 # Animated gesture
 This Framer X component renders the animated gesture on the screen.
-Simple as it sounds.
 It supports `tap` , `drag` and `swipe` gestures so far.
+Simple as it sounds 😜

-If you like the component and want to contribute or leave feedback hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn)
+If you like the component and want to contribute or leave feedback hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn) or  [GITHUB](https://github.com/akosarch/animated-gesture)

+### Why is it useful?

+In case when you record the video of your mobile app prototype and want to hide the default cursor.
+Or you want your dribbble shot to look modern and professional.
+Come on!

 ### How to use

-Drag the component to the canvas.
-Connect the children frames to the component.
+1. Drag the component to the canvas.
+2. Connect the children frames to the component.
 You can connect multiple frames.
-Also, you can adjust the other parameters like `size`, `color`, `opacity` and others.
+3. Adjust parameters like `size`, `color`, `opacity` and others.
+4. Profit! 😁

+### Props

 | Property       | Description                                                  |
 | -------------- | ------------------------------------------------------------ |